kani620/PCA-EXP-1-SUM-ARRAY-GPU-AY-23-24/README.md

 ## PROGRAM:
 ```
-Developed By : Sriram Gopalan G
+Developed By : Selva Kani R
-Register No. : 212222230149
+Register No. : 2305002020
 ```
 ```
 %%cuda